Researching Your Tax History Through an IRS Account Discovery

 Imagine getting a letter out of the blue from the IRS or the state of Louisiana informing you that you owe taxes.
 Why?
 Did you miss something on previous returns?
-Did you fail to fill out a return properly?
-Did the IRS make a mistake?
+Did you fail to fill out a return form properly?
+Did the IRS make a mistake on the tax forms?
 Believe it or not, it happens more often than you think.

 Or, maybe you have no idea what the letter is trying to tell you.
 The IRS has a language all its own, and it can be hard for people to decipher their jargon.
 We have decades of experience translating IRS notifications into layman’s terms to help you understand your tax issue.
 Sometimes, the IRS will inadvertently leave out crucial information in the letter.
-We can help fill in the gaps so you understand just what the IRS is trying to communicate.
+We can help fill in the gaps so you understand just what the IRS is trying to communicate with an account review.

 Determining Your Tax Problem

 Once we understand what the IRS is telling you, we can then research the problem for you.
 If the IRS is telling you that you owe taxes, you need to have a clear understanding of their rationale for your tax bill.
 As part of our discovery, we can sift through your past financial records to determine whether the IRS’ assumptions are accurate.

 Even if you think the IRS is wrong, you can’t just ignore them.
 They won’t stop calling or sending letters, or filing liens against you until you’ve dealt with the tax issue.
 We offer clear, concise information about the status of your IRS account.
 As part of our discovery, we can give you an analysis detailing:

 - The amount you owed for each tax year/period